Ckacz29/PredatorsCapstone-/README.md

 ##  Project Overview

-I am helping the **Nashville Predators' Business Strategy** team gather insights into their [NashvillePredators.com](https://www.nashvillepredators.com) webpage.
+I am helping the **Nashville Predators' Business Strategy** team gather insights into their [NHL.com/predators](https://NHL.com/predators) webpage.
 The current process of collecting Google Analytics data is **manual, inefficient, and prone to data loss**.

 By implementing an **automated KNIME workflow** that extracts, transforms, and stores Google Analytics data in **CSV format** for easy Tableau integration, we can enable **data-driven decision-making** across departments.
-This automation not only **saves time** but also ensures that data is **clean and easily distributed** to stakeholders.
+This not only **saves time** but also ensures that data is **clean and easily distributed** to stakeholders.

 ---